-- The applicants are expected to provide evidence of other benefits they consider relevant, including those that do not directly relate to passengers, cargo delivery, or the airlines themselves.
-These may include environmental benefits or those to the wider economy.
-These additional benefits must be verified to avoid double-counting. - Airline agreements that lead to greater public benefits than competitive detriments, considering all the available evidence, are more likely to be authorised.
-Where an agreement leads to competitive detriments that outweigh public benefits for New Zealand, the applicants will need to propose remedial actions that sufficiently reduces the competitive detriments while enabling the public benefits.
+- 53 The applicants are expected to provide evidence of any other benefits they consider relevant, including those that do not directly relate to passengers, cargo delivery, or the airlines themselves.
+These may include environmental benefits or benefits to the wider economy, such as through tourism and trade.
+These additional benefits are expected to be verified to avoid double-counting. - 54 Cooperation agreements that lead to greater public benefits than competitive detriments, considering all the available evidence, are more likely to be recommended for authorisation.
+Where an agreement leads to competitive detriments that outweigh public benefits for New Zealand, the Ministry will consider whether it is satisfied that conditions could sufficiently reduce the competitive detriments, while enabling the public benefits.